beatcracker/papa-johns/README.md

 # Free pizza!

-This offer is expired and while the site and the script a still working, the codes you'll recieve are not valid anymore.
+This offer is expired and while the site and the script are still working, the codes you'll recieve are not valid anymore.

 ---